nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all list names in Dueue<br>
 Format: Format: `list lists`

-> Do not need to specify whether the parameter is LISTINDEX or LISTNAME
+> Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>
 > Returns only favorite tasks by adding keyword "favorite"

 ### 2.4.
 Creating a list : `create`